-To ensure your success, you will need to have end-user skills with any current version of Windows, including being able to start and close applications, navigate basic file structures, and manage files and folders, and access websites using a web browser.
-To obtain this level of skills and knowledge by taking the following Logical Operations course:
+To ensure your success, you should have end-user skills with any current version of Windows, including being able to start and close applications, navigate basic file structures, manage files and folders, and access websites using a web browser.
+To obtain this level of skills and knowledge, you can take the following course: Using Microsoft® Windows® 10

-*Course cost listed does not include the cost of courseware.
-Please contact us at firstname.lastname@example.org or 207-775-0244 for additional pricing information, or if you have any questions.
-Course is subject to a minimum enrollment to run.
-This course may run as a live distance learning class if the minimum enrollment is not met.
+*Course cost listed does not include the cost of courseware or exam.
+Course is subject to minimum enrollment to run.
+Course may run as a virtual instructor led live online class if the minimum enrollment is not met.
 For more information, please contact: email@example.com or call 207-775-0244.

 NOTE: This course requires that you have the desktop apps, so make sure that you have a license that provides you with access to the desktop apps.
 For example, the Microsoft 365 Business Basic subscription does not include the desktop apps.